Annuity payout options — and how to choose

 One key benefit: The surviving spouse or partner is protected financially after the annuitant’s death.

-This may also be called a “period certain” or “certain only” annuity.
-In any case, this option pays out annuity income for a specified period of time, regardless of how long the annuitant lives.
-If they pass away during that time, their beneficiary will continue to receive the payments for the remainder of the specified period.
+Period Certain Only: This may also be called a “guaranteed period” or “certain only” annuity.
+In any case, this option guarantees payments for a specified period specified period of time, regardless of how long the annuitant lives.
+If they pass away during that time, their beneficiary will continue to receive the payments for the remainder of the specified period (also known as guaranteed term).

 One key drawback: The annuitant may outlive their income: if he or she survives beyond the fixed period, annuity payments stop.